Are you an adviser? Go to Unbiased Pro

 Investing as you approach retirement can be tricky.

-While sometimes the best thing you can do with your money is pay down outstanding debts, top up your pension funds or invest in fixed-rate bonds, there are many ways of investing your money.
+While sometimes the best thing you can do with your money is pay down outstanding debts, top up your pension funds or invest in fixed-rate bonds, there are many ways to invest your money.

-To get advice based on your personal circumstances, speak to a dedicated financial adviser, which you can find on Unbiased.
+To get advice based on your personal circumstances, speak to a qualified financial adviser via Unbiased.

 See also: